Knickkennedy/sterling-data-exchange-deployer/README.md

 ---

-## 📄 License
+# License

-This project is licensed under the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0/).
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ---